ADGEfficiency/course-starter-python/neuapp/chapters/datetimes/chapter1.md

 ## Introduction

-In the first section *Date, Time and Datetime*, we cover:
+The first section *Date, Time and Datetime* covers:

 - working with the Python `datetime` module,
 - creating `date`, `time` and `datetime` objects in Python,